wp-plugins/infusionsoft-affiliates/readme.txt

 When using `dateshift`, the value should start with a `+` or a `-` followed by a number and then a unit, for example `- 1 day`, `+90 minutes`, or `+1 year`.

-If you are returning any HTML code, for example a tracking pixel, an image tag, rich HTML, etc... you may want to specify `htmldecode=1` to prevent wordpres from escaping your HTML.
+If you are returning any HTML code, for example a tracking pixel, an image tag, rich HTML, etc... you may want to specify `htmldecode=1` to prevent WordPress from escaping your HTML.

 All your custom affiliate fields get pulled down, too, just don't forget to put the underscore in front, i.e. _YourCustomField.